Glitchfiend/BiomesOPlenty/.github/ISSUE_TEMPLATE/1-13-2-feature-request.md

 ---
 name: 1.13.2 Feature Request
-about: For Biomes O' Plenty 1.13.2 feature requests.
+about: Feature requests for Biomes O' Plenty for 1.13.2.
+We do not support older versions!
 title: ''
 labels: 1.13.2, feature
 assignees: ''